-I’m a writer and hiker based in beautiful Wales, the land of legend and adventure.
+I’m a writer, hiker and Ordnance Survey Get Outside Champion based in beautiful Wales, the land of legend and adventure.
 With 20 years’ media experience, okay, I’m playing a little fast and loose with the ‘girl’ in the title.
 But the spirit’s the same, with my boots and kit always at the ready to follow well-beaten tracks and explore new paths.

-I’m incredibly proud of the business I’ve built from scratch but have chosen not to subscribe to the work-18-hours-a-day entreprenuerial mindset, in the hope there’s an alternative kind of ‘success’.
+I’m incredibly proud of my achievements but have chosen not to subscribe to the work-18-hours-a-day mindset, in the hope there’s an alternative kind of ‘success’.
 So, instead, a long weekend every fortnight is set in stone for walking, writing, meeting friends and carving out breathing space in one of the most beautiful landscapes in the world (that’s not my claim; just ask Lonely Planet!).

 My first trails book, Heritage Walks in South East Wales, was published by Sigma Press in 2012 and followed by a pair of children’s trails books.
 I also write fiction and have had a number of short stories published in anthologies, including a number by Honno Press.